HOW TO USE THE TOOLBOX

-All of the assets are free to use, whether you are a team, organisation, consultant or other.
-We do stipulate that the assets cannot be re-sold, as the objective of The Toolbox is to empower organisations with accessible and free to use resources, rather than create any financial barriers.
-In the creative commons licence, this is known as ‘Non-Commerical’.
+All of the assets are free to use, whether you are a team, business, consultant or other type of organization.
+We do stipulate that the assets cannot be re-sold, as the objective of The Toolbox is to empower organizations with accessible and free to use resources, rather than create any financial barriers.
+In the creative commons license, this is known as ‘Non-Commerical’.

 While these are free to use, we also ask that you credit the original creators when referring to The Toolbox, (The Toolbox community, and/or 11th Hour Racing Team).
 This is known as ‘Attribution’.

-You will come across these licence types at the footer of each resource, so here is what to look for:
+You will come across these license types at the footer of each resource, so here is what to look for: